jtaw5649/omarchy-syncd/README.md

 - Repositories are cloned into a temporary directory for each run, so there is no long-lived local staging area—your private GitHub repository is the source of truth.
 - Symlink information (for example `~/.config/omarchy/current/theme`) is stored inside the backup at `.config/omarchy-syncd/symlinks.json`, and `restore` writes a copy to `~/.config/omarchy-syncd/symlinks.json` on each machine so theme links stay intact. **Do not delete this JSON file**—without it, Omarchy theme symlinks and other link-based configs cannot be reconstructed during `restore`.
 - After `restore` completes the tool runs `hyprctl reload` (if available) to pick up the updated configuration.
-- The helper script `scripts/omarchy-syncd-menu.sh` simply executes `omarchy-syncd install`; wire it to Super+Alt+Space (or your preferred launcher) to mirror the Omarchy desktop workflow.
+- The helper script `scripts/omarchy-syncd-menu.sh` launches `omarchy-syncd menu`; wire it to Super+Alt+Space (or your preferred launcher) to mirror the Omarchy desktop workflow.
+The installer can add the Walker entry for you, or use the snippet below.
 - **Launcher integration:**
-  - *Walker:* Add a command entry to `~/.config/walker/config.toml` (create the file if it does not exist):
+  - *Walker:* Add a command entry to `~/.config/walker/config.toml` (create the file if it does not exist).
+Adjust the path if you installed somewhere other than `~/.local/bin`:
     ```toml
     [[commands]]
     name = "Omarchy Sync"
-    exec = "bash -lc 'omarchy-syncd install'"
+    exec = "~/.local/bin/omarchy-syncd-menu.sh"
     category = "Setup"
     ```
     Restart Walker (or reload its config) and the entry will appear in the Install menu.
-  - *Hyprland:* Bind `scripts/omarchy-syncd-menu.sh` (or `omarchy-syncd install`) to your preferred key combination, e.g. Super+Alt+Space.
+  - *Hyprland:* Bind `scripts/omarchy-syncd-menu.sh` (or `omarchy-syncd menu`) to your preferred key combination, e.g. Super+Alt+Space.